 Instructions

 - Preheat the oven to 350℉.
-Grease a 9-inch springform pan with cooking spray.
+Grease a 9X9-inch pan or line with parchment paper.

-- In a large bowl using an electric handheld mixer, cream together the softened butter and sugar on high speed for 30 seconds.
-Add the eggs, vanilla, lemon extract, and lemon zest and continue beating on high speed for another 30 seconds or until fluffy.
+- In a large bowl using an electric handheld mixer, cream together the softened butter, sugar, and lemon zest on high speed for 30 seconds.
+Add the eggs, lemon extract, and sour cream and continue beating on high speed for another 30 seconds or until smooth.

-- Make the streusel topping by mixing together the softened butter, sugar, flour, and lemon zest in a small bowl using a fork until crumbly.
-Sprinkle over the layer of raspberries.
+- Make the streusel topping by mixing together the melted butter, sugar, flour, and lemon zest in a small bowl using a fork until crumbly.
+Sprinkle over the top layer of raspberries.

-- Bake the cake in the preheated oven for 75-85 minutes or until a toothpick inserted into the center comes out clean.
-Let cool in the pan for at least 1 hour before releasing the springform pan and transferring to another serving plate or cake stand.
-Whisk together the powdered sugar and whipping cream to make a pourable icing.
+- Bake the cake in the preheated oven for 40-50 minutes or until a toothpick inserted into the center comes out clean.
+Let cool in the pan for at least 1 hour.
+Whisk together the powdered sugar, vanilla, and enough whipping cream to make a pourable icing.
 Drizzle over the cooled cake.
-Serve with ice cream or whipped cream, if desired.
+Slice and serve.
 Enjoy!

 Notes